lyuwenhan/minecraft-java-edition-mods/entity-highlighter/README.md

 # Entity Highlighter

-A lightweight **client-side Fabric mod** that highlights selected entities with configurable glowing outlines.
+A client-side Fabric mod that highlights selected entities with configurable glowing outlines.

 ## Overview